You Cannot Control the Source IP Address on the External Interface of the ISA Server

 The Domain Controller.
 All servers on network ID 10.0.0.0/24 belong to the same domain.
 The ISA Server, the SMTP Server and the Domain Controller belong to the same domain.
 The domain controller is configured as a SecureNAT client.
 Outlook Express is on the domain controller and we’ll use it as the mail client in our tests.

-The SMTP Server.
+.
 The SMTP server is configured as a Firewall client and a wspcfg.ini is placed in the same directory as the inetinfo.exe file.
 That’s the application responsible for the IIS SMTP service, and the wspcfg.ini file needs to be placed in the same directory as the application responsible for the service you’re trying to control by using that file.
 The SMTP Server is a Firewall client only.
 There is no default gateway configured on the this machine.

-The ISA Server.
-The ISA Server has two interfaces (internal and external) and an "all open" Site and Content and Protocol Rule is configured on the ISA Server.
+.
+The ISA Server has two interfaces (internal and external) and an “all open” Site and Content and Protocol Rule is configured on the ISA Server.
 No Publishing Rules are configured on the ISA Server since the wspcfg.ini file takes the job of the Publishing Rule.
 The ISA Server has two IP addresses bound to its external interface:

 The 192.168.1.33 address is primary.
 You can tell that its primary because its on top of the list of addresses as seen in the figure below.

 The figure below shows the contents of the wspcfg.ini file placed on the SMTP Server.
 These settings bind TCP port 25 on IP address 192.168.1.34 on the external interface of the ISA Server to the SMTP server on the internal network.
 This setting is supposed to allow us to match all of our goals: